Michael Caswell Photography

 Will optical media (CDs and DVDs) such suffer the same fate?
 Undoubtedly this will occur eventually, and the once ubiquitous optical drives are already routinely omitted as a standard internal feature on new computers, especially laptops (though external drives are still readily available).
 However, the deep market penetration and broad utilization of optical media, fueled by the fact that backward compatibility so far has been maintained as technology has progressed (the drives for the latest incarnation, Blu-Ray, are still able to read CDs from 40+ years ago, as well as DVDs from over 20 years ago) means the ability to readily access optical media on modern computers will likely continue to be around for quite some time.

-Similarly, USB ports are extremely common now, and improvements to this standard over the years have maintained backward compatibility, so the ability to plug in your USB flash drives and hard drives will not go away any time soon.
+Similarly, USB ports are ubiquitous now, and technological improvements to this standard over the years have maintained backward compatibility with the original USB standard that was first introduced in the mid-1990s, so the ability to plug in your USB flash drives and hard drives will not go away any time soon.
 But at some point in the future some other type of interface or completely wireless technology will take over, and USB will eventually fall by the wayside.

 However, the timing of this is all largely speculative, as a direct forecast of what the state of computer technology and media usage will be 30-40 years from now, based on the evolution of computers from 30-40 years ago compared to today, is going to be dramatically skewed by the fact that in the 1980's, the home computer industry was still in its infancy, and only around 8% of households had a personal computer, with today that number being near 80%.